input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-GeneralDataBridge.md

 ### Upwards (Sidechain to Mainchain)

 Similarly to token transfer from sidechain to mainchain, data transfer will also require a sidechain certificate.
-We will simply modify the leaf nodes of the Merkle tree (`MerkleTreeEntry`) such that it can not only accept tokens, but arbitrary data as well (not at the same time).
+We will simply modify the token name of`SCToken` which is included in each leaf nodes of the Merkle tree (`MerkleTreeEntry`) such that it can not only accept tokens, but arbitrary data as well (not at the same time).
 With this change, the workflow will be identical to token transfers:

 1. Pending data transfers are accumulated into a Merkle tree
 2. Merkle root inserted to the Mainchain